10 Year Background Check States: 39 States That Use 10-Year Limit (List)

 Michigan Background Check Laws

-Michigan does not have any state-wide restrictions regarding the hiring process for background checks, but must comply with the federal FCRA law.
+Michigan records check does not have any state-wide restrictions regarding the hiring process for background checks but must comply with the federal FCRA law.

 Minnesota Background Check Laws

-Minnesota utilizes the Ban the Box Law for employment background checks that prohibit discrimination during the hiring process.
+Minnesota background screenings utilize the Ban the Box Law for employment background checks that prohibit discrimination during the hiring process.

 Mississippi Background Check Laws